ros-controls/ros2_control_demos/README.md

    In starting terminal you will see a lot of output from the hardware implementation showing its internal states.
    This is only of exemplary purpuses and should be avoided as much as possible in a hardware interface implementation.

-1. If you can see an orange box in `RViz` everything has started properly.
-Still, to be sure, let's introspect the control system:
+   If you can see an orange box in `RViz` everything has started properly.
+   Still, to be sure, let's introspect the control system before moving *DiffBot*.

-   Check if the hardware interface loaded properly, by opening another terminal and executing:
+1. Check if the hardware interface loaded properly, by opening another terminal and executing:
    ```
    ros2 control list_hardware_interfaces
    ```